Skip to main content

 7. Managing Pests and Diseases with Container Gardening

 Even in planter boxes, tomatoes are vulnerable to pests and diseases.
 Common pests include aphids, hornworms, and whiteflies.
 You can manage them by regularly inspecting your plants and using organic pesticides.
-Sometimes, simply spraying your plants with water can dislodge pests like aphids.
+Simply spray your plants with water can dislodge pests like aphids.

 Diseases like blight and root rot can also affect tomatoes in planter boxes.
 To prevent these, avoid overhead watering, which can create the damp conditions that diseases love.
 Instead, water the soil directly at the base of the plant.
 Rotating your crops yearly and cleaning your planter boxes at the end of the season can also help prevent disease buildup.